BaPSF/bapsf_motion/docs/glossary.rst

       A collection of :math:`N` motor driven axes that are used to move a :term:`probe` around the :term:`motion space`.

+   probe drive space
+      The probe drive space is the space defined by the motorized axes of the :term:`probe drive`.
+This space is not necessarily identical to the :term:`motion space` coordinate systems.
+The :term:`transformers` are intended to be the functionality that converts between these two coordinate systems.

    transformer
    transformers
       A transformer is a member of the